-The Annual Assessment Plan (Appendix B) is at the center of the program assessment process at TMCC.
-This standardized report will be the avenue by which each department, or program of study, shares its assessment plan with the Student Learning Committee (SLC).
-Each year programs will be responsible for submitting an initial version of their Annual Assessment Plan to the SLC no later than October 1st.
+The Annual Assessment Plan (Appendix A) is at the center of the program assessment process at TMCC.
+This standardized report will be the avenue by which each department shares its assessment plan with the Student Learning Committee.
+Each year programs will be responsible for submitting an initial version their Annual Assessment Plan to the Committee no later than October 1st.
 The Committee will review the submitted plans and provide feedback to the programs on their assessment outcomes and methods.

-At the end of the school year, each program will present the results of its assessment plan to the SLC.
+At the end of the school year, each program will present the results of its assessment plan to the Student Learning Committee.
 The Committee will rate the plan based on the following criteria: